lorrainemakuyana/react-notepad/README.md

     }, [count])  // used as component did update

 ```
-To end the interval, we need to get the id from the setInterval function and pass the is to the clearInterval() function so that it unmounts the interval.
+To end the interval, we need to get the <code>id</code> from the setInterval() function and pass it to the clearInterval() function so that it unmounts the interval.

 ```
 useEffect(() => {